AmarooHQ/whitepaper/10-Ultra-Terminum/40-nutin/27-practical-considerations.md

 \label{sec:availability-of-blocks}

+\draftNote{This section (\autoref{sec:availability-of-blocks}) requires a redraft.
+The Axiom of Availability is much newer, and is the most important part.}

 \todoDraftOnly{Review this section.
 Got some feedback that this section was unclear.
 Is nomenclature introduced prior to this section? check if there's something that interacts with DAGs and mention if so.}